 I also make use of photometric and spectroscopic data from massive variability surveys.
 Synoptic surveys afford an opportunity to identify transient astrophysical phenomena and provide a powerful tool for learning about low-mass stars.

-You can access my CV and list of publications here.
+You can access my CV and list of publications linked below.